ianb821/IBActionSheet/README.md

 #IBActionSheet

-Fully customizable iOS 7 UIActionSheet replacement.
+Fully customizable iOS 7 style UIActionSheet replacement.
+Compatible with iOS 5, 6, and 7.

 ##Features

-- Works on iOS 7, iOS 6, and iOS 5
-- By default, IBActionSheet mimics the iOS 7 UIActionSheet exactly:
+By default, IBActionSheet mimics the iOS 7 UIActionSheet exactly: